brettneese/brettneese.xyz/posts/2019-03-18/running background jobs using automater.md

 ![](./_2.png)

+Plus, I can add it to my Login Items in System Preferences so it's always running:

 (I do want to pump `stderr` out as a notification somewhere, though, because sometimes there are conflicts I have to manually go in and fix.)

 [^1] Several of my friends have asked me to use Google Docs for sharing drafts.
 I don't like this because it's so widely different from my usual Markdown workflows.